operate-first/apps/docs/ocs/claiming_object_store.md

 ### Secret

-The autocreated secret `CLAIM_NAME` contains 2 properties, which provide access credentials for this bucket:
+The auto created secret `CLAIM_NAME` contains 2 properties, which provide access credentials for this bucket:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`

 ### ConfigMap

-The autocreated configmap `CLAIM_NAME` contains 4 additional properties, which specifies means to access the bucket:
+The auto created configmap `CLAIM_NAME` contains 4 additional properties, which specifies means to access the bucket:

 - `BUCKET_HOST` which corresponds to an internal cluster route to the Rook operator deployment (`*.openshift-storage.svc.cluster.local`).
 - `BUCKET_NAME` which holds the unique name (in the cluster) of the bucket, prefixed with what was specified in `spec.generateBucketName` of the `ObjectBucketClaim`